sarathsajan/Hyperlocal-Weather-Forecast/README.md

 ## Acknowledgments

 Data used in this project was sourced from the [India Meteorological Department](https://mausam.imd.gov.in/) website.
-This project is not officially affiliated with or endorsed by the India Meteorological Department
+This project is not officially affiliated with or endorsed by the India Meteorological Department.

+## Misc